Small Drafts, Big Verdict: Information-Intensive Visual Reasoning via Speculation: Supplementary Recovery Analysis on Information-Intensive Benchmarks

+To compare the token efficiency of replacing the large verdict with smaller models, we keep the draft stage identical and substitute the verdict with different draft models.
+All verdict models are prompted to output only the final answer, and their performances are reported in Table~\ref{tab:verdictinfo} in the main paper.

+As shown in Table~\ref{tab:verdict_tokens}, the small reasoning models, GLM-4.1V-9B-Thinking and MiMo-VL-7B-RL, generate 60–200× more output tokens than GPT-4o, yet still underperform SV.
+This highlights SV’s advantage: using a strong verdict once for compact verification and synthesis is substantially more token-efficient than relying on smaller verdicts that require long autoregressive reasoning to reach a decision.

-\section{Supplementary recovery analysis on information-intensive benchmarks}
+\section{Supplementary Recovery Analysis on Information-Intensive Benchmarks}

-Table~\ref{tab:recovery_full} and Figure~\ref{fig:recovery_correct} show the detailed recovery statistics across information-intensive benchmarks with GPT-4o as verdict.
+Table~\ref{tab:recovery_full} and Figure~\ref{fig:recovery_correct} show the detailed recovery statistics across benchmarks with GPT-4o as verdict.
 We break down SV's performance by expert correctness: (i) cases where the majority of draft experts are correct (majority-correct), (ii) cases where only a minority are correct (minority-correct), (iii) cases where none are correct (zero-correct).
 While the main paper focuses on the GPT-4o's error cases to isolate SV's effectiveness, we provide the full results here for completeness.
 Notably, in the zero-correct setting, recovery occurs rarely (2.6-24\%), but it demonstrates verdict's surprising ability to infer the correct answer by synthesizing signal from entirely noisy reasoning.